 There is no reduction in beam current along the linac detectable by the beam current monitors.
 An overlay of BCM traces at several linac locations is shown in Fig. 4.
 Beam loss monitors (BLM) based on ionization chambers are used to detect radiation due to beam losses [8].
-A typical beam loss distribution in the linac and HEBT measured by BLMs is shown in Fig. 5.
-Beam loss in the warm linac is low in absolute value and low compared to other parts of the accelerator.
-The localized peak observed at the very end of the warm linac is due to losses in the transition section between the warm and the cold parts of the linac.
-The vacuum chamber aperture is kept small there to separate the warm and the cold vacuum systems but the beam size increases to match to a longer focusing period in the SCL.
-As seen in Fig. 5, losses in that place reduced by factor of ~5 when the beam current was increased from 20 mA to 30 mA.
-Explanation to this seemingly counterintuitive observation is in the method we use to control beam current.
-We defocus the beam at the RFQ entrance in order to reduce the current.
-Emittance of the injected beam and amount of partially chopped beam increase as a result.
-As soon as beam was properly focused in the LEBT losses in the transition region reduced significantly.
-This makes transition region losses a good indicator of quality of the injected beam and quality of matching between the MEBT and the DTL.
-It is also worth noting that space charge induced emittance and halo growth does not create significant losses up to at least 30 mA of peak current
+A comparison of beam loss distributions in the linac and HEBT measured by BLMs during May 06 Aug 06 runs are shown in Fig. 5.
+Significant reduction in beam losses was achieved by combination of improved longitudinal tuning of the CCL, mentioned above, and new a scheme of SCL tuning, which keeps longitudinal focusing constant [10].
+It proved that puzzling large losses in the SCL and HEBT transition area [9] were caused by longitudinal rather than transverse mismatch.
+The localized peak was observed at the very end of the warm linac, where the vacuum chamber aperture is reduced to separate the warm and the cold vacuum systems, and the beam size increases to match to a longer focusing period in the SCL.
+This makes transition region losses a good indicator of quality of the injected beam and quality of matching between the MEBT, the DTL and the CCL.
+We still haven't done a thorough study of transverse beam matching and using design values for the matching quadrupole magnets strength.